-“Lee” Trailer and Image
+“Lee” Trailers, Poster and Image

 I had the pleasure of meeting Ellen Kuras at a film festival, where we were both on a panel discussing women and minorities in film.
 It was shortly after 9/11, and Kuras talked about her experience.
 Living across the water, she invited friends who had no place to stay after the horrific incident to her large home.
 Together, they watched the smoking rubble.
 Surprisingly, Kuras said it was both depressing and healing.

-Since the film festival, Kuras and I stayed in touch at first, with me lining up an interview with a now defunct film website.
+Since the film festival, Kuras and I stayed in touch at first, with me lining up an interview with a now-defunct film website.
 The last time I heard about her was when she received an Oscar nomination for the documentary The Betrayal, which she co-wrote and co-directed while also being the cinematographer.
 Kuras has won many awards for her cinematography.

 Kuras directs Lee based on a pivotal decade in the life of American war correspondent and photographer Lee Miller, played by Kate Winslett.
 Miller’s singular talent and unbridled tenacity resulted in some of the 20th century’s most memorable images of war, including an iconic photo of Miller herself, posing defiantly in Hitler’s private bathtub.